What kind of camera do you use?

 What tarot/oracle decks do you use?

-I am slowly aquiring a collection of decks.
+I am slowly acquiring a collection of decks.
 My first deck was Kim Krans’ Animal Spirit deck, followed by The Wild Unknown by the same artist.
 I also have the Connected and Free – The Alchemist’s Oracle deck.
 I just added the The Linestrider Tarot to my collection as well as the The Zombie Tarot: An Oracle of the Undead.
-I also have a deck coming in the mail – the Magical Realism deck by Cheryl Fair, an Etsy artist.
+I purchased the Magical Realism deck by Cheryl Fair, an Etsy artist.
+My latest, most favorite deck is the Lumina Tarot by Inner Hue.
 I tend to buy only decks that speak to me when I see them, preferring the alternative over the traditional.
 I have a few more on my wish list, but they’ll have to wait for another payday!

 What type of sewing machine do you use?